ibm-self-serve-assets/ibm-app-modernization-workshop/12-ama-lab/readme.md

 1. You can skip this section, if you have already created a Techzone Instance as part of previous MoRE lab.

-2. Reserve the MoRE Demo instance in the Techzone by using the url https://techzone.ibm.com/collection/mo-re--ama-demos-and-environment-2q25-release/environments
+2. Reserve the MoRE demo instance in the Techzone using the URL https://techzone.ibm.com/collection/mo-re--ama-demos-and-environment-2q25-release/environments.
+Refer to the `Setup Guide` document titled `Setup Guide - MoRE Demo Environment v4.docx` that you downloaded in the previous step

 <img src="images/image4.png">

-Note: You can use the `Setup Guide` document `Setup Guide - MoRE Demo Environment v4.docx` that you downloaded in the previous step.

-#### Steps

-    Here are the steps involved in this section.

-    1. Reserve demo environment in Techzone
-    2. Access demo environment through noVNC
-    3. Tips for working in the Demo environment
-    4. Start the WebSphere environment

 ## 3. Setup Demo Environment